compsocialscience/summer-institute/README.md

 Each location should have it's own unique directory within the file structure.
 This means, that each location will have a specific directory filled with `YAML` data in `_data/{year}`, as well as a directory of Markdown files in the appropriate year at the root of the project.
 For simplicity, when creating a new location, we recommend copying the settings from an existing location as a starting point.

+## Customizing how the location appears on the locations page

+By adding "apply_button: hidden" in `location.yml`, that location's Apply button will be hidden on the location list page, the global apply screen, and the sidebar for that location.

+The order of the locations is determined first by the location's order key in their `location.yml` file  (e.g., order: 99) and secondly by the location's title.
+In other words, the "title" is the the tie break.

 # Adding Additional Location Detail Pages

 You're free to add additional pages by created a new Markdown file in the directory that would map to the URL that you desire.
 For example, `/duke/2017/models.md` would be available at the URL `duke/2017/models`.